Multisensory Reading Clinic

 -Gillingham, A., 1956

-How to choose a highly skilled tutor/teacher for a child with dyslexia who struggles to learn how to read, write, spell, and comprehend?
+How to choose a highly skilled reading tutor/teacher for a child with dyslexia who struggles to learn how to read, write, spell, and comprehend?

 Your child with dyslexia cannot read and spell, or is struggling to read and spell so you need a tutor to teach him how to read, spell, and comprehend what he read, right?